AndrewGabriel723/The-Sparks-Foundation-G.R.I.P-Task-2/README.md

 # GRIP-Task-2
-## Prediction using Un-supervised ML
+## Prediction using Unsupervised ML
-### Problem Statement:Predict the percentage of an student based on the no. of study hours.
+### Problem Statement:From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.
 ### Data set:'https://bit.ly/3kXTdox'